What is a person?

 A body-subject.
 Not a mind housed in a body, but an embodied being whose perception is their primary mode of existing.

-A subject constituted through language and misrecognition.
-The ego is a fiction; the real subject is the unconscious.
+A subject constituted in language and in misrecognition.
+The ego is an imaginary construction assembled in the mirror; the subject that analysis addresses is the subject of the unconscious, an effect of the signifier.

 In the Therapy Room